LassoSoft/LassoGuide/source/server/datasource-setup.rst

    panel.

    :OS X:
-      ODBC data sources are configured using "ODBC Administrator" which can be found in the :file:`/Applications/Utilities` folder (OS X 10.5) or downloaded from `<http://support.apple.com/kb/DL895>`_.
-Lasso can access
+      ODBC data sources are configured using "ODBC Manager" which can be downloaded from `<http://www.odbcmanager.net/>`_ and installed in the :file:`/Applications/Utilities` folder.
+(Note that the folder
-      data sources configured as System DSNs.
+      :file:`/Library/ODBC` must be created first.)

    :Linux:
       Consult the documentation of the ODBC drivers for information about how to set up data sources on Linux.
 Many ODBC drivers ship with a control panel that allows configuration of those drivers.
-Lasso can access data sources configured as System DSNs.

    :Windows:
       ODBC data sources are configured using "ODBC Data Source Administrator" which is normally accessed through the Windows Control Panel under :file:`Administrative Tools`.

-Lasso can access data sources configured as System DSNs.
+.. _datasource-setup-odbc-configuring:

 Configuring ODBC Hosts
 ----------------------